NC State Ring for Students

 Frequently asked questions

 Can I put my greek letters, campus organization, etc. on my ring?
 Our current design does not allow for adding symbols, logos or text to the outside of the ring.
 Although there are some customization options, those options are limited.
-These types of additions can be included as engravings on the inside of your ring, however.

 My ring has been damaged.
 Can I have it fixed?
 How much does it cost?
 Should you need to repair your Balfour ring, send it insured to: